TG-jsova/gstreamer/README.md

 1. Check the troubleshooting section
 2. Review the logs for error messages
 3. Check the web dashboard for health metrics
+4. Use the monitoring script: `desktop-streamer-monitor`
-4. Open an issue on GitHub with detailed information
+5. Open an issue on GitHub with detailed information

 ---

 **Note**: This system is designed for production use with comprehensive monitoring and self-healing capabilities.
-The watchdog service provides an additional layer of monitoring and can automatically recover from many common failure scenarios.
+The kiosk optimizations ensure stable 24/7 operation with Unity workloads, while the live streaming optimizations maintain minimal resource usage for real-time feeds.